navarro-david/gatsby-dnavdeej-ux-portfolio/src/content/posts/2022-04-15-the-design-sprint-that-made-me-a-ux-designer.md

 # What is Foster the City?

+Back in 2018, I attended a design sprint and hackathon event with [FaithTech](https://faithtech.com/).
+The design sprint focused on designing an app for the organization, Foster the City.
 [Foster the City](https://fosterthecity.org/) is a non-profit organization that networks with churches and families to foster parents around the nation.
 At the time of the design sprint, Foster the City was known as Foster the Bay but has expanded its reach since then thus the name change.
 They believe that any family needs more influential people than just the parents to raise their kids and this is especially true for foster parents.
 To be blunt, the foster system in America is not great.
 Children go from house to house, from parent to parent, and some never leave the foster system.
 Children carry these burdens which brings a layer of difficulty to foster parents.

 <!--EndFragment-->